php/policies/feature-proposals.rst

 -  The cooldown after a Major change announcement is 14 days.
 -  The cooldown after a Minor announcement is 7 days.

-By implication, it means the minimum discussion period for any RFC is 2 weeks, assuming no changes are made after the initial proposal.
+By implication, it means the minimum discussion period for any RFC is 14 days, assuming no changes are made after the initial proposal.

 Cooldowns overlap, so if a Major change is announced, and 3 days later a Minor